ConradScott/improvised-octo-journey/README.md

 + cluster-edge-node.sh
   + Start an edge node on the same network as the cluster
   + You can run Hadoop commands or ssh into `ioj-master` for example
++ cluster-client.sh
+  + Start a node on the same network as the cluster
+  + It has Hadoop and Spark installed, but it has no configuration (unlike the edge node)
+  * You can ssh from it into the other nodes (including the edge node)
 + cluster-jupyter.sh
   + Launch Jupyter with pyspark on a new cluster edge node
   + A volume `jupyter` is attached to /home/jovyan/work to save any notebooks